 This building has now been demolished.
 It was constructed in 1942 as part of the US Marines camp in Titahi Bay.
 It is the last structure left of those buildings purpose-built during WWII for the eight US Marines camps strung along the coast north of Wellington and has high architectural value as well as historical and cultural values.
 The Porirua Little Theatre which has been in this building since 1970 has had to vacate because of its poor condition and the council is currently considering its future including possible demolition.
 It is listed on the Porirua City Council’s (PCC) Historic Heritage schedule #HHB019.
-Click on the link below to visit the PCC website for more information about the building and the process:
+Click on the link below to visit the PCC website for more information:

 US Marines Hall (Former), Titahi Bay